 You will receive an email letting you know that we’ve labeled your media and if we changed your media setting.
 You will be able to change your media settings on your account settings page, though this image and any other images that have been labeled will remain marked as potentially sensitive.

-If you repeatedly upload media that are mislabeled, the Twitter team will:
+If you repeatedly upload media that are mislabeled, the Twitter team may:

 - Label your media as having potentially sensitive content.

-If your profile, header, or background image are reported to us and contain graphic content in violation of the Twitter Rules, we will suspend your account and remove the offending content.
+If your profile or header image contains graphic content in violation of the Twitter Rules, we may suspend your account and remove the offending content.
 Repeat violations will result in a permanent suspension.

 Can I appeal a decision made by the Twitter team?